jkaewprateep/fakes_evidence_scenarios2/README.md

 🐑💬 ➰ Who stole from my shopping mall shelves again I will transfer them to a hacker HAHAHA!!! </br>

 🦤💬 Urgent case request is a priority and we have reasons to support about it, any case should be solved even they are purchasing products or not because the community are reflection of every person in the same area.
 The answer is always fixed even if you are not buying anything from the shopping mall. </br>
+💃( 👩‍🏫 )💬 Background working and after the issues were solved, we worked hard to identify the incident and how to protect the fake identity authorization.
+We found it is a random trial from the young generation but possibly led to this kind of action because, on the end of the phone line, there is no one control them or advice.
+Activities, Sports, Hobbies, and Part-time jobs help them not only income and save time for parenting their busy gradients but also train in working behaviors, community reactions, and safety response awareness can communicate in this time. </br>

 <p align="center" width="100%">
     <img width="40%" src="https://github.com/jkaewprateep/fakes_evidence_scenarios2/blob/main/PASTA%20scenario.png"> </br>